George Lauder of the Bass: Becomes laird

-Royal favour
+Royal favor

 In 1581 King James VI of Scotland visited the Bass Rock and was so enamoured of it that he offered to buy the island, a proposition which did not commend itself to George Lauder.
 The King appears to have accepted the situation with good grace.
 George was a Privy Counsellor – described as the King's "familiar councillor" – and tutor to the young Prince Henry.

 On 13 January 1587 George Lauder of the Bass, with John Maitland of Thirlestane and eight other "Barons of Lothian", subscribed to a voluntary grant of a subsidy to "defray the expenses to be incurred in aid of Queen Mary in her present peril" (at Fotheringay Castle).

 George Lauder of Bass was commissioned by the Privy Council of Scotland on 20 July 1588, to collect a 20 shillings tax from every small baron or freeholder in Haddingtonshire, within 15 days, for the repair of Edinburgh Castle.

 He was knighted on 17 May 1590, at the coronation of Anne of Denmark.